Vertebrate fauna of SE Asia

 Its fur is markedly grizzled ('agouti'), with individual hairs banded from dark brown to pale brown.
 There is a pale stripe running horizontally from below the ear towards the neck region.

 The Crab-eating Mongoose is wide-ranging.
 Outside the region it occurs in Nepal, Bangladesh, parts of northern India and southern and eastern China (including Taiwan).
-In Southeast Asia it is to be found in Burma, Thailand, Cambodia, Laos, Vietnam and Peninsular Malaysia.
+In Southeast Asia it is to be found in Myanmar, Thailand, Cambodia, Laos, Vietnam and Peninsular Malaysia.

 In Peninsular Malaysia, as of 2016, there are no records south of Ulu Gombak (which is near Kuala Lumpur).
 It has never been recorded in Singapore.